samsquire/ideas4/README.md

 If you merge one document in then all the offsets need to be updated to accommodate the new changes.

+# 37. Query over in memory data structure

+I want to query a data structure as I might a SQL database or a graph database.

+If I know the field I want, I can specify the structures I want and the traversals through the code to get to them.

 # Generating ideas

  * marketplace